vavkamil/awesome-bugbounty-tools/README.md

 - [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
 - [csprecon](https://github.com/edoardottt/csprecon) - Discover new target domains using Content Security Policy
 - [SecLists](https://github.com/danielmiessler/SecLists) - It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
+- [interactsh](https://github.com/projectdiscovery/interactsh) - Interactsh is an open-source tool for detecting out-of-band interactions.
+It is a tool designed to detect vulnerabilities that cause external interactions.
+- [asnmap](https://github.com/projectdiscovery/asnmap) - Go CLI and Library for quickly mapping organization network ranges using ASN information.
+- [mapcidr](https://github.com/projectdiscovery/mapcidr) - Utility program to perform multiple operations for a given subnet/CIDR ranges.
+- [tlsx](https://github.com/projectdiscovery/tlsx) - A fast and configurable TLS grabber focused on TLS based data collection and analysis.
+- [CSPBypass](https://github.com/renniepak/CSPBypass) - a tool designed to help bypass restrictive Content Security Policies (CSP) and exploit XSS (Cross-Site Scripting) vulnerabilities on sites where injections are blocked by CSPs that only allow certain whitelisted domains.
+- [BigBountyRecon](https://github.com/Viralmaniar/BigBountyRecon) - BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
+- [Bypass bot detection](https://github.com/portswigger/bypass-bot-detection) - Burp Suite extension that mutates ciphers to bypass TLS-fingerprint based bot detection.

 ---